Skip to main content

 There was a gradual increase in domestic overnight trips taken in Great Britain from April 2021 onwards with trips peaking in September, which recorded the highest level of holiday trips.
 Trips were lower in October and November but increased again in December which recorded the highest monthly volume of visits to friends and relatives.

-Table 10: Volume of trips, nights and expenditure in Wales by month of visit (April to December 2021)
+Figure 7: Volume of trips to Wales in millions by month of visit (April to December 2021, revised)

 Image

 Similar to the pattern across GB, there was a gradual increase in domestic overnight trips taken in Wales from April onwards, but trips peaked in August, which recorded the highest monthly volume of holiday trips.
-Similar to GB as a whole, the volume of trips was lower in the October and November but increased in December which recorded the highest monthly volume of visits to friends and relatives.
+Similar to GB as a whole, the volume of trips taken in Wales was lower in the October and November but increased in December, which recorded the highest monthly volume of visits to friends and relatives.

 Quality and methodology information